Christchurch Innovation Precinct

 Anchor tenant Vodafone will set up its main South Island office in the Innovation Precinct, as well as its first New Zealand based Xone incubator.
 The Xone incubator offers advice, support and assistance to technology start-ups focused on mobile platforms, consumer electronics, smart charging and automotive technologies.

 Support for start-ups and early-stage firms

 An innovation hub for innovative start-ups has been established inside the Precinct.
 GreenHouse offers a low-rent option for start-ups and ensures an ideal mix of small and large firms are located within the Precinct.

 ICT Graduate School initiative

-The Precinct will also play a key role in the Government’s new ICT Graduate School initiative, which was announced on 3 June.
+The Precinct will also play a key role in the Government’s new ICT Graduate School initiative.
 The initiative will see graduates, education providers and industry come together in the Innovation Precinct to work on meaningful ICT projects to grow the stock of ICT talent in the region.